Best-ever butter tarts

 When I was young, my grandmother used to make butter tarts at this time every year and it’s safe to say they were a family favourite.
 If you’re not Canadian, you may not understand the need to find a suitable vegan substitute for butter tarts.
 Combining flaky pastry shells with a deliciously sweet filling made of butter, brown sugar and eggs, they are considered a quintessential not-so-vegan Canadian dessert.
 For my family, they were a highlight of special occasions.

-If butter tarts are one of your favourite pre-vegan desserts, or a comfort food from your childhood, I think you’ll love this vegan, gluten-free version, which I adapted from this recipe from Tori’s Bakeshop.
+If butter tarts are one of your favourite pre-vegan desserts, or a comfort food from your childhood, I think you’ll love this vegan, gluten-free version, which I adapted from a recipe from Tori’s Bakeshop.
 Tori uses coconut milk and maple syrup but all the flavour comes from the pecans and raisins (and yes, the sugar, too).

 Oh, and I have no words to describe the gluten-free pastry, other than it is the best and easiest version I have ever made.
 This recipe will most definitely be added to my regular repertoire.